How to become a housesitter

-We want to help other travelers, couples looking to buy a home or the crazy pet people out.
-So we are going to give you some tips on how we have managed to set up our how to become housesitter.
+We want to help other travellers, couples looking to buy a home or the crazy pet people out.
+So we are going to give you some tips on how we have managed to set up our how to become house sitter.
 See our top tips to becoming a house sitter below.

 1. Genuinely love animals:

 This is the golden rule.
 Most house sits out there are focused around the pets.
-Pets are an important part of most families and most get treated like royalty.
+Pets are an important part of most families and treated accordingly!

 And let’s face it they didn’t get to go on holiday so they need some special attention while their owners are away!